Jaxa (state): The Russian-Chinese conflict over Albazin

 The Qing dynasty did little about Albazin because their forces were tied up in southern China and because they were concerned about possible Russian backing for their enemies in Mongolia.
 With the southern problem nearly solved (Taiwan was conquered in 1683), in the spring of 1682 the Kangxi Emperor made a tour through Manchuria and began preparations to deal with the Amur problem.
 His plan was to build up such a large force that the Russians would withdraw without fighting, for, as he said "The use of force is not a good thing.
 We use it only under compulsion."
 Troops were moved up to Aigun and crops were planted to feed them.
 An attack was delayed due to disagreements among the planners and the difficulty of moving supplies northward.

-From 1681 there were Qing threats against Albazin, talks were held on the Nun River and minor Russian forts were destroyed along the Zeya.
+From 1681 there were Qing threats against Albazin, talks were held on the Nen River and minor Russian forts were destroyed along the Zeya.
 By the end of 1683, all Russian bases except Albazin had been eliminated.
 Moscow responded by making Ivan Vlasov voyevoda of Nerchinsk and appointing Akeksey Tolbuzin to a new voivodeship at Albazin (July 1684).
 An attempt to move men and supplies east failed due to shortages and inefficiency.

 The siege began on June 23, 1685.
 On the June 26 there was an indecisive day-long battle.
 Qing troops thereupon piled dry wood along the fort's wooden walls and when they began to light it, Tolbuzin surrendered (exact date uncertain).
 The 600 or so defenders were allowed to withdraw to Nerchinsk.
 About 45 opted to go with the Qing troops where they joined the Albazinians in Peking.
 Qing troops burned the fort and withdrew, but did not destroy the crops.
 When news of the defeat reached Moscow in November it was decided to abandon the Amur and send an ambassador to Peking.